fenago/kubernetes-course/md/Lab_4.md

 =======

-In this chapter, we took a closer look at the Kubernetes API server, the way that Kubernetes uses the
+In this lab, we took a closer look at the Kubernetes API server, the way that Kubernetes uses the
 RESTful API, and how API resources are defined.
 We learned that all commands from the kubectl command-line utility are translated into